matthewkeaton5/MiniProject1/README.md

 # File paths in linux
 Also called directory trees that are used to organize files
 # Using the tab key to complete file paths
+The shell will automaticall fill in the rest or show you the available options you can type
 # Using up and down arrow for history

 # Repository